labgrid-project/labgrid/doc/configuration.rst

 .. code-block:: yaml

+   targets:
+     main:
+       drivers:
          MXSUSBDriver:
-     image: mybootloader.img
+           image: mybootloaderkey

+   images:
+     mybootloaderkey: path/to/mybootloader.img

 Arguments:
-  - image (str): The image to bootstrap onto the target
+  - image (str): The key in :ref:`images <labgrid-device-config-images>` containing the path of an image to bootstrap onto the target

 IMXUSBDriver
 ~~~~~~~~~~~~